 The stodginess of the bond market also increases its volatility.
-Investors cannot find the best prices quickly.
-They must call individual brokers.
+Investors cannot find the best prices quickly; they must call individual brokers.
 Similarly, dealers cannot sell large quantities of bonds efficiently.
 They must make several phone calls to find enough buyers.
-This inefficiency means prices can bounce around wildly depending on if the dealer talks to a large or small buyer.
+This inefficiency means prices can bounce around wildly depending on whether the dealer talks to a large or small buyer.
 Although electronic bond trading is on the rise, it remains to be seen how this might affect the market.